 Results-oriented monitoring (RoM)

 One instrument for the ongoing review of programmes is the Results-oriented Monitoring (RoM).
 The RoM is now implemented in numerous DAAD programs.
 The starting point was the development of a results-oriented monitoring system for development cooperation programmes.
-The conceptual basis was prepared in the .
+The conceptual basis was prepared in the monitoring concept for funding programmes funded by the German Federal Ministry for Economic Cooperation and Development (BMZ).
 In the RoM, monitoring activities take place both at the level of individual projects and at the level of entire programmes.
 In a first step, a results framework is developed, for clearly identifying the programme's objectives and intended positive results.
 In order to verify the achievement of these goals, the second step is to define indicators that can be used to continuously measure changes.

-Further information on the RoM as well as support documents for project applications with RoM can be found .
+Further information on the RoM as well as support documents for project applications with RoM can be found here.

 Progress reports and evaluations are firmly anchored in the work of the DAAD.
 Evaluations serve internal learning, the internal steering and the further development of funding programmes, and provide accountability to the public and funding bodies.
 Furthermore, findings from evaluations contribute to the public and academic discourse on internationality in the field of research and teaching.